 This is a real favourite in our house.
 Even if you aren’t camping you can still cook this in the back yard with your family, so break out the marshmallows for toasting and prepare yourself for a fabulous camp-fire cooking experience that the whole family will enjoy!

-WHAT YOU NEED TO MAKE CAMPFIRE MAC & CHEESE
+WHAT YOU NEED TO MAKE CAMPFIRE MAC AND CHEESE

 You will only need a few simple ingredients to put together this fabulous recipe.
 Add to that some individual foil pans for baking, as well as foil for wrapping.